MRHist3814/week-two/notes.md

 * RStudio installation would not work via Anaconda.
 Had to download directly from their website.

 * Followed the steps for the RStudio coding.
 A bit daunting to read and work through, but it all worked first time.
+(Screenshot 3).

 * Navigating and keeping track of tabs and files in RStudio was my biggest issue this week.